alban-read/riscwin/README.md

 This will be a graphics window with a text overlay.

-The text overlay will contain a simple single screen editor.
+The text overlay will contain a simple single screen editor workspace for interactive commands.

 The graphics layer will be built from a display list of 2d graphic and sprite commands.